Skip to main content

 Careless use of this type of storage could potentially lead to a significant breach of network security.
 There’s an extensive amount of IT help you’d have to invest your time and money in if a data breach occurs.
 If we can speak for most businesses, we’ll say no company wants to endure this.

-Unfortunately, easy access for the employee intended to use the files means easy access for everyone else as well.
-Data protection includes the protection of any piece of paper that can be lost or stolen.
+Unfortunately, easy access for the employee intended to use the files also means easy access for everyone else.
+Data protection includes protecting any piece of paper that can be lost or stolen.

 While you may protest that a cluttered desk is the product of a creative mind, you don't want to deal with the fallout of a web security oversight.
 A creative mind has the potential to be even more potent with the functionality of a clean desk.

-If workers in your company are accustomed to working among the clutter, ditching those habits will likely take some extra effort.
+If employees in your company are accustomed to working among the clutter, ditching those habits will likely require extra effort.
 Try these tips to work toward cleaner desks throughout the workplace.

 A clean desk policy will dictate the way your employees' desks should appear when they leave for the day.
 Additional statutes can be set for times when offices will be unattended for a short time.